GENERAL TERMS AND CONDITIONS

 ** Please read these General Terms and Conditions, the Services Terms and Conditions, and the Acceptable Use Policy (hereinafter the “Agreement”) carefully before opening an account for Services, or otherwise using the Services.
 Please maintain a copy of this Agreement for your records.
 If you do not agree with this Agreement, do not use the Services. **

 By using the Services, Customer agrees to be bound by this Agreement.
 Company may modify all or any part of this Agreement from time to time without notice to you – you should check back often so you are aware of your rights and responsibilities.
 Your continued use of the Service after changes to this Agreement have been published constitutes your acceptance of the updated Agreement.
-If at any time this Agreement are no longer acceptable to you, you should immediately cease all use of the Services.
+If at any time this Agreement is no longer acceptable to you, you should immediately cease all use of the Services.

 1.0 Definitions – The following capitalized terms used in this Agreement shall have the following respective meanings and shall be equally applicable to both the singular and plural forms of the terms defined unless the context shall require otherwise: